-The Internal Revenue Code of 1986, as amended (the "Code") contains provisions relating to the tax-exempt status of interest on obligations issued by governmental entities which apply to the 2020B Bonds.
-These provisions include, but are not limited to, requirements relating to the use and investment of the proceeds of the 2020B Bonds and the rebate of certain investment earnings derived from such proceeds to the United States Treasury Department on a periodic basis.
-These and other requirements of the Code must be met by the Commission subsequent to the issuance and delivery of the 2020B Bonds in order for interest thereon to be and remain excludable from gross income for purposes of federal income taxation.
-The Commission has covenanted to comply with such requirements.
+The Internal Revenue Code of 1986, as amended (the "Code") contains provisions relating to the tax-exempt status of interest on obligations issued by governmental entities which apply to the 2021A Bonds.
+These provisions include, but are not limited to, requirements relating to the use and investment of the proceeds of the 2021A Bonds and the rebate of certain investment earnings derived from such proceeds to the United States Treasury Department on a periodic basis.
+These and other requirements of the Code must be met by the Commission subsequent to the issuance and delivery of the 2021A Bonds in order for interest thereon to be and remain excludable from gross income for purposes of federal income taxation.
+The Commission has made covenants to comply with such requirements.

-In the opinion of Co-Bond Counsel, interest on the 2020B Bonds will be excluded from gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
-Interest on the 2020B Bonds is not treated as an item of tax preference under Section 57 of the Code for purposes of the federal alternative minimum tax.

-The opinion of Co-Bond Counsel assumes the accuracy of the representations and certifications of the Commission and is subject to a number of qualifications and limitations, including the condition that the Commission comply with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the 2020B Bonds in order that interest thereon continues to be excluded from gross income.
-Failure to comply with certain of such requirements could cause the interest on the 2020B Bonds to be includable in gross income retroactive to the date of issuance of the 2020B Bonds.
+In the opinion of Co-Bond Counsel, interest on the 2021A Bonds is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
+The opinion of Co-Bond Counsel is subject to the condition that the Commission complies with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the 2021A Bonds in order that interest thereon continues to be excluded from gross income.
+Failure to comply with certain of such requirements could cause the interest on the 2021A Bonds to be so includable in gross income retroactive to the date of issuance of the 2021A Bonds.
 The Commission has covenanted to comply with all such requirements.
+Interest on the 2021A Bonds is not treated as an item of tax preference under Section 57 of the Code for purposes of the federal alternative minimum tax.

-In addition to the matters addressed above, prospective purchasers of the 2020B Bonds should be aware that ownership of the 2020B Bonds may result in collateral tax consequences to certain taxpayers, including, but not limited to, foreign corporations, certain S corporations, financial institutions, recipients of social security and railroad retirement benefits and property or casualty insurance companies.
+In addition to the matters addressed below, prospective purchasers of the 2021A Bonds should be aware that ownership of the 2021A Bonds may result in collateral tax consequences to certain taxpayers, including but not limited to, foreign corporations, certain S corporations, financial institutions, recipients of social security and railroad retirement benefits and property or casualty insurance companies.
+Co-Bond Counsel expresses no opinion regarding any other federal tax consequences relating to the 2021A Bonds or the receipt of interest thereon.
+Prospective purchasers of the 2021A Bonds should consult their own tax advisors as to the impact of these other tax consequences.